-Some of the eligibility to refer you for a specialist consultation, also known as a First Specialist Appointment (FSA) includes:
+Below are some of the eligibility criteria to refer you for a specialist consultation, also known as a First Specialist Appointment (FSA).
+Please note this criteria and language are set by the New Zealand Government.

 For those that are about to start cancer treatment, fertility may be able to be preserved and public funding may be available.
 Fertility preservation includes sperm and embryo freezing and storage, IVF treatment and surgical sperm retrieval.
 The eligibility criteria must be met which includes no biological children.
-To read the full details of eligibility criteria, click HERE and refer to pages 14 and 15.
+Click below to read the full details of eligibility criteria, and refer to pages 14 and 15.